blogheader

 Finding men to date is not that difficult, but you want to know early on if the man has the potential to be your Mr. Right.

-The most crucial first step you must know to enter back into the dating world successfully.
+You must know the most crucial first step to enter the dating world successfully.

-I’m a coach who teaches women how to get clear on what they are looking for in an ideal man and relationship.
+I’m a coach who teaches women how to get clear on what they seek in an ideal man and relationship.

-You are looking for Mr. Right, and finding him, we need to have a plan in place: a strategy you can implement on the first and second date.
+You are looking for Mr. Right and finding him.
+We need a plan in place: a strategy you can implement on the first and second dates.

-It’s so much easier to find the right man for you if you know what you are looking for.
-You will no longer waste time on the men who don’t fit your criteria.
+Finding the right man is much easier if you know what you are looking for.
+You will no longer waste time on men who don’t fit your criteria.

 It doesn’t surprise me; there are so many dating disasters.
 We are women 40, 50, 60, and older and have never learned how to be good at dating and having quality relationships.

-Unfortunately, we were never given manuals, and our role models didn’t know any better, either.
+Unfortunately, we were never given manuals, and our role models knew no better.

-However, today more than ever, we can be smarter at the things that are important to us.
+However, today more than ever, we can be more intelligent at the things that are important to us.

 I ask women about their conversation on that first date; I realize how little they’ve learned about that man.

-I’ve asked women that have been with a man for six months and longer that have never asked the kind of questions to get to know their man.
+I’ve asked women that have been with a man for six months or longer that have never asked the kind of questions to get to know their man.

 Interrogation is not the right approach.